loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 **Saga** is also a Swift package, but it has a companion CLI you can install via Homebrew or Mint.
 Run `saga init mysite` and you get a complete project with articles, tags, templates, and a stylesheet, ready to build and serve.
 Under the hood you write a `main.swift` with the pipeline and add template functions for the pages you want.
 No required protocols to satisfy, no boilerplate to set up.
 The trade-off is that Saga is a much smaller project: you won't find a large community or ecosystem around it.

-## Step 1: Simple markdown pages
+## Step 1: Simple Markdown pages

-Every static site generator needs to turn markdown into HTML using some kind of template.
+Every static site generator needs to turn Markdown into HTML using some kind of template.
 This is where the fundamental design difference between these three tools becomes clear.

 We're starting very simple with an `index.md` which will be rendered to `/index.html`, and `about.md` which will be rendered to `/about/index.html`.